Resolutions that actually work...

 Talking about New Year’s Resolutions is like asking people about their retirement investments.
 You know you should do be doing it, but feel condemned for not doing it well...or at all.
 You are likely in the 38% of those who never set a resolution on January 1, or maybe you are part of the 24% who never sees success in the goals you do set.
 Either way, I know that just by bringing it up you are likely to groan and roll your eyes.
 I totally understand.

 I’d like to help by letting you inside how I do this every year.
 I don’t do many things like a boss, but I do happen to consider myself a professional resolution administrator.
-I absolutely love new year resolutions. in fact, you can access our sermons and look the week before or after January 1 and I guarantee you’ll find a sermon preaching to the heart on the importance of intentional and resolved living in light of the Gospel’s freedom.
+I absolutely love new year resolutions.
+In fact, you can access our sermons and look the week before or after January 1 and I guarantee you’ll find a sermon preaching to the heart on the importance of intentional and resolved living in light of the Gospel’s freedom.
 That being said, I won’t go into that here.
 Here, I want to take you into the mechanics of how I have done it over the last several years to great profit.
+At the bottom is a list of books that will also be expansions and added content on this very thing.

 1. Spend adequate time reflecting on the last year?

+In Roman mythology, Janus is the god of beginnings, gates, transitions, time, duality, doorways, passages, frames, and endings.
+He has two faces looking both forward and backwards.
+The idea in this step is reflection that informs what forward looks like.
 Ask probing questions to get you thinking, like “What is the biggest highlight and win this year?”
 “Where did I repeatedly fail this year?”
 “If I could have changed anything about my life this last year, what would it have been?”
 “What is the greatest lesson I’ve learned this year?”
-If you want more great questions, check out what Justin Buzzard asks when he appraises a year already gone by.
+In processing last year, you're better poised to see next year better.
+Have two faces.
+Use this form to make this much easier.

 2. Establish what your roles are?

 In other words, what are the lanes you drive in - in order.
-For me, I'm a Christian first, a husband second, a daddy third, and a pastor and church planter fourth.
-This is important because it helps you “shoebox” your life in a way that makes resolving life changes a bit easier.
+For me, I'm a Christian first, a husband second, a daddy third, and a pastor and church planter fourth - and a professional triathlete 38th.
+Just kidding, my pro days are long gone.
+This step is important because it helps you “shoebox” your life in a way that makes resolving life changes a bit easier.
+In this step, we're still ordering and reflecting.
+I know it sounds laborious, but is necessary to set strong goals moving forward.
+Some identities and roles you have are far more mission-critical than others.
+Writing it down seems to help people quite a bit.

 3. Establish what your life’s mission may be and how you may be distinctly called.

 I think it’s important for everyone to have a mission statement and a stated understanding of their calling.
-Now, the mission statement ought to sound just like Jesus’ Great Commission, so we’re not all distinct snowflakes in that regard.
+Now, the mission statement ought to sound just very similar to Jesus’ Great Commission, so we’re not all distinct snowflakes in that regard.
 But, when it comes to your distinct calling you should expect to see a “bent” or “flavor” to how you want to live as a worshiping missionary on earth.
+Consider what is mission critical to you that might look different to the great family next to you that also loves Jesus.
 For a great book on how to do this, check out Matt Perman’s What's Best Next.

 4. Establish where you keep getting stuck.

 Many of your resolutions will look like refurbished resolutions from last year, and that’s because you keep getting stuck in the same areas.
 Diet, prayer, giving, and other potholes keep finding you likely.
 This is an opportunity for you to spend time looking at (1) what you wrongly believe about God and (2) what you desire more than God.
 Knowing where you get stuck will greatly inform your goal setting and growth.
-For a fantastic resource on how to be fluent in why you sin in certain areas and how to be fluent in the Gospel, check out Jeff Vandersteldt teach Gospel Fluency.
+For a fantastic resource on how to be fluent in why you sin in certain areas and how to be fluent in the Gospel, check out Tim Chester's great work, You Can Change, or listen to Jeff Vandersteldt teach Gospel Fluency.

 5. Develop good goals/resolutions according to your roles.